DS4PS/cpp-527-fall-2020/schedule.md

 We covered a very basic animation - a random walk - in the lecture notes.

-Start game with $10 in cash and see how long you last.
+Start game with $10 in cash.
 At each step you flip a coin and win a dollar, lose a dollar, or stay the same.

-How long does the average player survive before going bankrupt?
+How long will the average player survive before going bankrupt?

+While loops are useful when we repeat a process until a condition is met.

 ```r
 cash <- 10